hyp3rd/hypercache/README.md

 ## Usage

-Here is an example of using the HyperCache package:
+Here is an example of using the HyperCache package.
+For a more comprehensive example, see the [examples](./examples/README.md) directory.

 ```golang
 package main